 If you have a journal or paper nearby, write down these new ideas or insights as they come up so that they don’t get lost in the shuffle of life.

 Leading a centering meditation practice with other people can be fun and rewarding.
 It’s important to remember that the purpose of this type of session is not to teach anyone how to meditate, but rather, to provide a space where people can explore their own minds without any outside influence.

 The first step is to find a group of people who are interested in meditating together.
 You could start by inviting some friends or colleagues, but it’s also possible to meet new people through meditation groups that already exist in your area.
 Next, introduce the idea of centering meditation and see if this sparks a new interest.

 Grounding and centering meditation is an amazing way to connect with yourself and others.
-It’s also a great way to relax and manage stress.
+It’s also a great way to relax and feel calmer.

 If you’re interested in learning more about different types of meditation and mindfulness practices, Your Heights blog has a wealth of wellness knowledge for you.